Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 A World That Fights Back

-Routes change, enemies adapt, and conditions force teams to improvise.
-One run might end in triumph; another might see you ambushed by both monsters and other human squads.
+Routes mutate, enemies adjust, and conditions demand that teams make stuff up.
+One run might end in victory; on another you might get jumped by monsters and other human teams.

 As one viewer said,